-Agent Zero vs OpenClaw is the question every serious AI agent user is asking — and this post is the honest comparison from real testing.
+Agent Zero vs OpenClaw is the question every serious AI agent user is asking, and this post is the honest comparison from real side-by-side testing.
+I've used both extensively, so this is what real-world use showed about where each wins, where each fails, and which to pick.

 What Each One Is